NinVoido/spotify-vpn/doc/man-sections/script-options.rst

         client-crresponse cmd

-  OpenVPN will write the response of the client into a temporary file.
+  spotify will write the response of the client into a temporary file.
-  The filename will be passed as an argument to ``cmd``, and the file will be automatically deleted by OpenVPN after the script returns.
+  The filename will be passed as an argument to ``cmd``, and the file will be automatically deleted by spotify after the script returns.

   The response is passed as is from the client.
 The script needs to check itself if the input is valid, e.g. if the input is valid base64 encoding.